create3000/x_ite/README.md

 ## Using X_ITE with a CDN

+Using a CDN improves website performance, reliability, and security by caching content closer to users, distributing traffic loads, and providing protection against attacks.

 If you are going to use X_ITE in a production environment, you should use a fixed version of X_ITE.
 You can get a list of all available versions [here on npm](https://www.npmjs.com/package/x_ite?activeTab=versions).

 ### jsDelivr CDN